donahowe/AutoStudio/README.md

 * **[2024.06.06]** We have release the repository

 ## 🚀 Run
-1. Prepare all the pretrained checkpoints of SD (strongly recommand `dreamlike-art/dreamlike-anime-1.0`) and IP-Adapter
+1. Prepare all the pretrained checkpoints of SD (strongly recommend `dreamlike-art/dreamlike-anime-1.0`) and IP-Adapter
 2. Prepare `/DETECT_SAMefficient_sam_s_gpu.jit` and `/DETECT_SAM/Grounding-DINO/groundingdino_swint_ogc.pth` for groundingdino and efficientSAM
 3. create the environment and run this code: